pepk0/EmailCleaner/README.md

   organization, which needs to be selected from the mail selection dropdown.
 - Save - this option saves a sender's or organization's mails from batch deletion, which needs to be selected from the mail selection dropdown.
-- Batch Delete - this option lets you delete all emails that are in the mail selection dropdown menu, except the ones that are saved.
+- Batch Delete - this option lets you delete all emails from senders or organizations that are in the mail selection dropdown menu, except the ones that are saved.
 - Clear Saved - this option lets you clear the saved senders making them present in the mail selection menu thus making them deletable again.